bgamari/ghc-wiki-import/ghc-kinds/kind-inference.md

 **Simon** What about type synonym declarations?
 Don't we need a kind signature on the RHS?
 Also what about specifying the return kind of a type family (open or closed)?
 Does it default to `*`, or must you specify it to get a CUSK?

+**Richard** Type synonym declarations can never be recursive, right?
+So, this issue doesn't affect them.
+I've answered the other questions above.

 ## A possible variation